DanielHartUK/UK-Train-Boards/README.md

 Rename the `.env.example` file in `app/` to `.env`, add your LDBWS token.

-Open `app/` in a terminal, and run the following:
+Open the project in a terminal, and run the following:
- - `composer install`
- - `npm install`
- - `php artisan key:generate`
+- `docker-compose exec laravel php artisan key:generate`
- - `npm run production`

 And you should be good to go!
+Open up `http://localhost:10080` in your browser.

+**Note**: if you get a permissions error when running artisan commands, or encounter a 500 error when trying to load the site in a browser, run `docker-compose exec laravel chown -R www-data:www-data /var/www`.

 ## Introducing Version 3!
 Here we go again!
 It's time to rewrite this, again!
 This time it's in Vue.js and Laravel!